gamergenic/js-spice/README.md

 - `tle`: An array containing the two lines of NORAD two-line element data as strings.

 ### Return Value
 Returns an object containing 'elems', the extracted orbital elements and the epoch of the elements and 'epoch'.
-This if of the form:
+This is of the form:

 ```javascript
 {